lukmanr/CLVPipelines/README.md

 Create a new notebook instance with default options following the [how-to-guide](https://cloud.google.com/ml-engine/docs/notebooks/create-new).
 Use a **Python** instance type.

 ## Installing Google Kubernetes Engine (GKE)
-Create a single-zone **Standard** cluster using [Cloud Shell](https://cloud.google.com/shell/) Replace the placeholders with your zone and cluster name.
+Create a single-zone **Standard** cluster using [Cloud Shell](https://cloud.google.com/shell/).
+Make sure to replace the placeholders with your zone and cluster name.
 ```
 CLUSTERNAME=[your cluster name]
 ZONE=[your zone]